xanderhendriks/rpi-embedded-target-action-runner/README.md

 This warning is actually causing an error in the output value, which means our first release has got a bug in it.
 For this reason an engineering best practice is to always to get the compiler to treat all warnings as errors.
 When doing this new warnings always need to be resolved right away and can't cause bugs down the road.

 To do this for our source code open the properties dialog by right clicking on the **source directory**.
-It is important to do this configuration of our own sources as doing this for the whole project will generate errors for the STM32 provided code.
+It is important to do this configuration of our own sources as doing this for the whole project will generate errors for the STM32 provided code and we don't want to cleanup their code as well.

 ![STM32CubeIde properties 1](images/STM32CubeIde_properties_1.png)